arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 It is also called **frequentist** statistics.

 Although it's not the only way to do statsitical inference, t's very widely used across many different research fields.
-When you think of statistical tests, chances are you're thinking of NHST.
+When you think of statistical tests, chances are you're thinking of the NHST framework.

 Unfortunately, NHST is also notoriously difficult to understand!
+In this module we'll step through the important concepts that underlie NHST and how to think about frequentist statistics in your research.

 ## Populations vs samples